filtho/ContrastiveLosses/README.md

 `$ apptainer run --nv image.sif`

+### Virtual environment specification
+As an alternative, the file requirements.txt contains the needed packages.
+Creating a python venv, and executing `pip install -r requirements.txt` will install the packages needed to run the code.

 ## Command line interface
 The program `run_CL.py` is called for all implemented examples, at the time of writing MNIST and Cifar10.